 Resolve

-First is resolve, this takes a callback function that’s provided a name.
+, this takes a callback function that’s provided a name.
 Name here is going to be whatever component name we provide the render call on the server-side.
 The callback function itself needs to use this to require and return that specific page component.
-So, here we’ll be looking for all our Inertia Vue pages within the Pages directory.
+So, here we’ll be looking for all our Inertia Vue pages within the Pages

 Copied!